Marco-Di-Tullio/Marco-Di-Tullio/README.md

 **Marco-Di-Tullio/Marco-Di-Tullio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## I'm a PhD candidate in quantum information and entrepreneur
+## I'm a PhD candidate in quantum information

 - 🔭 Researching fermionic quantum computation
 - 🌱 Currently learning quantum machine learning methods